Practical Guide · 13 min read · 21 min listen · March 3, 2026

 During an inspection in tsuyu, you can spot issues invisible in dry weather:

-• Condensation: Moisture on windows and interior walls indicating inadequate ventilation
+• Condensation on windows and interior surfaces

 Traditional Japanese homes with tatami mats, shoji screens, and uninsulated wooden walls are particularly vulnerable to humidity damage.
 Seeing a property at its worst-case condition — during tsuyu — gives you the most honest picture of what you're buying.